Double Bass and Bass Guitar

 I am a bassist

 Welcome!
-Let me first introduce myself: my name is Philip Baumgarten and I play double bass and bass guitar.
+Let me first introduce myself: my name is Philip Baumgarten and I heve been playing the double bass and bass guitar for a long time.
 I play jazz and genres akin to jazz.
 If you are interested in my music, please go to the Baumgarten bands page.
 I added information about three of my bands to this site.

 Czech double bass

 Nowadays I play on a wooden double bass that was probably built in the Czech Republic.
 I’m very happy with the way it sounds and plays.
 Until recently I played on a carbon fiber bass by Cosi.
 It has 5 strings, with a low B string and those extra low notes can be great.
 Right now I prefer the woody, clear and powerful sound of my wooden bass.
-I’m totally in love with that instrument.
+I like that instrument a lot.
 I do miss the low B string though.

 A lot of work has been done on my bass